-Further, the industry is concerned that 4755.3 fails to place a limit on the number of daily or life "switchings" as is prescribed in 4755.2.
+Further, Rheem is concerned that 4755.3 fails to place a limit on the number of daily or life "switchings" as is prescribed in 4755.2.
 This shortcoming could lead to aggregators "abusing" the capability of WH to hedge against and respond to wholesale market price fluctuations, such as negative price periods.

-In summary, the 4755.3 standard creates a safety risk (no legionella solution), an amenity risk (no hot water when required), no visibility to the householder (is it connected? is it charged?) and durability concerns (potentially limitless switchings).
-Once these issues become common knowledge amongst households and plumbers, owners of 4755.3 compliant products will be highly unlikely to activate their water heaters, regardless of any financial incentives offered by aggregators.
+The shortcomings of the 4755.3 standard include a safety risk (no confirmation that conditions preventing the growth of legionella have been maintained), an amenity risk (no hot water when required), no visibility to the householder (is it connected? is it charged?), durability concerns (potentially limitless switchings), and easy, undetectable disconnection from the remote agent.
+Once these issues become common knowledge amongst households and plumbers, owners of 4755.3 compliant products will be highly unlikely to initiate and maintain activation of their water heaters, regardless of any financial incentives offered by aggregators.